After uploading your dataset

 Modification and versioning

 You are allowed to modify your published dataset.
-Go to your My data page, locate your record and click on the pencil icon to the far right.
+Go to your My Datasets page, locate your record in the list of published datasets, and click on the "+" icon to the far right.

-The original DOI of the published dataset will always take you to the latest version of the item.
-Versions are listed and accessible in the drop down menu under the item title, each is timestamped.
+The base DOI of the published dataset (without version number) will always take you to the latest version of the item.
+Versions are listed and accessible in the drop down menu under the item title, each is date-stamped.

 Preserve data